Frequently asked questions about the NIH Salary Cap

 How does one determine which rate applies to which NIH grant?

 The rates are based on calendar years and are applied as part of the payroll process.
-That is, for salaries charged to NIH grants in CY 2014, the cap was $181,500.
-For salaries paid for work performed after January 1, 2015, the cap adjusted to $183,300.

 The "current cap" applies to all NIH grants regardless of the Award start and end date.